 Academic departments and colleges at UT utilize a variety of internship-related models that award credit.
 Depending on the department, the internship may be a requirement for graduation, it may count for credit toward the major, or it may be awarded elective credit only.
 Most often, but not always, these are 300 or 400 level courses and may or may not be repeated for additional credit, depending on the department.
 Below are some examples at the University of Tennessee:

 - Field Work

 Students are encouraged to review offerings in the catalog and speak with the advisor for their academic program to determine options and requirements.

 Cost to the Student

 Tuition and fees for credit-based internships are included for the semester in which the student is enrolled in experience.
-In order to receive academic credit for intern work experience the student must register and pay the appropriate fees for the credit hours during the semester in which the internship takes place.
-If wanting to participate in student activities, the student must pay the Programs & Services Fee.
+In order to receive academic credit for intern work experience the student must register and pay the appropriate fees for the credit hours during the semester in which the internship takes place. f wanting to participate in student activities, the student must pay the Programs & Services Fee.
 For the upcoming academic year please see the cost per credit hour at: http://onestop.utk.edu/your-money/tuition-fees/

 Non-credit internships are found and completed independently by students to supplement their formal education and to gain practical work experience.

-Learning contracts, networking, reflection activities and journals are strongly encouraged to make the experience more meaningful.
+Learning contracts, networking, reflection activities, and journals are strongly encouraged to make the experience more meaningful.
 These internships may or may not be paid, with compensation ranging from salaries, stipends, and hourly payments to travel allowances, housing and food subsidies, or scholarships.
 Students are not charged tuition for these internships since no academic credit is granted for the work.
-If a student is interning full-time or going to be away from the university during the internship and cannot also register for any academic credit courses, the Center for Career Development encourages the student consider the “co-op in field” registration option.
+If a student is interning full-time or going to be away from the university during the internship and cannot also register for any academic credit courses, the Center for Career Development & Academic Exploration encourages the student to consider the “co-op in field” registration option.

 Co-op in Field Status